cortes-ciriano-lab/SComatic/README.md

 ## Step 4: Detection of somatic mutations
-The last step consists of running to scripts to call somatic mutations.
+The last step consists of running two scripts to call somatic mutations.

 ### Step 4.1
 SComatic applies a set of hard filters and Beta binomial tests to discount sites affected by recurrent technical artefacts as somatic mutations.